kaBeech/tensort/README.md

 correct position of a list.
 Let's examine this in the context of Bubblesorting a 3-element list.

-I ran Bubblesort 1000 times on Bytes of random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time when comparing two elements.
+I ran Bubblesort 1000 times on random permutations of [1,2,3] using a faulty comparator that gives a random result 10% of the time when comparing two elements.
 Here is how often each outcome was returned:

     94.1% <- [1,2,3]